 Baking soda for cooking, but can also be used for brushing teeth, an antacid, cleaning the bathroom and a hundred other things.
 Baking powder, yeast, brown sugar and shortening are also some things you might want to have on hand if you like to bake some things from scratch.

 Salt, do yourself a favor and buy it in the big bag, it’ll last a decade without any fancy packaging as long as you keep it dry.
 With pre-made and fast food, we really don’t realize how much salt we eat and need.
 It’s cheap and the most basic seasoning in the world.

 Add extra cooking oil while you’re at it.
 In a pinch, it can be used as a substitute for butter or margarine in mac & cheese, etc. Whatever you do, don’t forget to have jugs of water stashed in case your services are down.

 Variety is important, but if you find your “pantry” has some things you don’t normally eat, commit yourself to eating one of those less favorite items once a week until it’s gone.
 OR every couple of months you can have an “eat from the pantry” week where you avoid the grocery store completely and eat only what you have on hand.

 NOT going to the store for a week or two will really let you see what you need to stock up on or what you will potentially be doing without–Make a list during this week.
 This method works well for soap, toothpaste and toilet paper, too.
 Once the pantry is stocked, you can replace what you use as it goes on sale, whenever you shop for fresh vegetables and meat.
 Eating for a year from the pantry is easily doable if you have a solid survival food list to work from.
-If you prefer to have food packaged for long term storage for use years down the road, we should discuss the pros and cons of those products.
+If you prefer to buy prepackaged prepper food for long term storage for use years down the road, there are definitely some positives to that route as well.